 A two-phase FL approach is another avenue for research.
 For instance, one could compare the effectiveness of first identifying faulty functions and then asking the LLM to localize faulty blocks within them, versus directly localizing faulty blocks in a single phase.

 Another promising direction is to investigate how the syntactic and semantic validity of pruned test code influences LLM performance.
-At present, we do not assess the validity of the code after pruning.
+At present, we do not assess code validity after pruning.
 Evaluating its effect on LLM-based FL could offer important insights.
 Additionally, examining various prompt templates, including the impact of different component orderings, may further enhance our understanding of how to optimize LLM performance.

-Additionally, one can explore applications of our estimated traces beyond FL, including tasks such as test code repair~\cite{yaraghi2025automated} or vulnerability identification~\cite{DBLP:conf/kbse/ShafiuzzamanDSB24}.
+Additionally, one can explore applications of our estimated traces beyond FL, including tasks such as test code repair\cite{yaraghi2025automated} or vulnerability identification\cite{DBLP:conf/kbse/ShafiuzzamanDSB24}.
 Considering the execution \emph{order} of functions or statements is another potential direction that can help further reduce the LLM's search space, particularly by addressing ambiguities associated with multi-matched statements.
 Finally, examining whether the results of trace estimation accuracy and FL experiments generalize to other datasets can further validate the applicability and practicality of our approach.